100% Renewable Energy Community Goal

 - Do I have to participate in the community renewable energy program or can I stay on standard Rocky Mountain Power rates?

 All local customers will have the ability to “opt-out” and stay on standard electricity rates.
-The Community Renewable Energy Act details a number of minimum customer noticing requirements, including the mailing of two dedicated notices with information on anticipated rates and rules of the program.
+The Community Renewable Energy Act details a number of minimum customer noticing requirements, including providing two dedicated notices with information on anticipated rates and rules of the program.
 There will also be at least three billing cycles once the program begins where customers will be able to move back to Rocky Mountain Power standard service by providing appropriate notice.

 The community renewable energy program creates a net-100% renewable electricity standard for participating communities, but still retains local customer choice through its opt-out requirements detailed above.
 Customers who wish to return to standard rates after the initial opt-out window may be able to do so depending on Public Service Commission rules, including a potential termination charge (details TBD).